 -

-A prenatal course in Luxembourg to help you (and your partner, if they wish to attend as well) navigate and enjoy your labor and birth.
-I am very happy to announce that I am opening the registrations for the next edition of my Birth is movement course!
-It will take place on Sunday March 30th 2025 at 13h at Aeroyoga Luxembourg.
-This is is prenatal course thought to give you tools to be able to live fully that unique moment.
-We will learn about the physiology of birth and how to facilitate its natural development, as well as confort techniques and the importance of movement.
-We will get moving, learn…
+A prenatal workshop in Luxembourg to help you (and your partner, if they wish to attend as well) navigate and enjoy your labor and birth.
+I am very happy to announce that I am opening the registrations for the next edition of my Birth is movement workshop!
+It will take place on Sunday December 7th 2025 at 13h at Moving Vibes Studio.
+This is is prenatal workshop thought to give you tools to be able to live fully that unique moment.
+We will learn how to facilitate birth’s natural development, as well as confort techniques and the importance of movement.
+We will get moving, learn to recognize our pelvis and…

 -

-On Feb 7th 2025 I will be teaching a babywearing workshop in Bertrange, Luxembourg.
+On March 17th 2025 I will be teaching a babywearing workshop in Gasperisch, Luxembourg.
 The workshop is open to parents with small children and expecting families.
-On February 7th I will be offering a group babywearing workshop in Bertrange, Luxembourg.
+On March 17th I will be offering a group babywearing workshop at KindyROO — in Cloche d’Or Shopping Center, Gasperisch, Luxembourg.
 Due to general demand the language of the language will be english, but I will happily clarify in French or Spanish when needed.
 The workshop is open to parents of small children and expecting families.
-On this two and a half hours long workshop we will: Participants are also welcome to bring their own carriers, if they already have some, to try on during the practical part of the workshop.…
+On this two and a half hours long workshop we will: Participants are also welcome to bring their own carriers, if they already have some, to try on…

 -